xster/flutter-wiki/Bad-Build-Identification.md

 In this case, the breaking change affects builds as far back as `v0.1.5`.
 Once the fix commit has landed, you'll know which build picked up the fix.

+More detailed information can be found in the [Where's my Commit?](https://github.com/flutter/flutter/wiki/Where's-my-Commit%3F) wiki page.

 #### What do I do once I know which dev releases are affected?

 You update the [[Bad Builds]] page accordingly.